Michelangelo367/Chicago_Bulls_ETL_Twitter/readme.md

 ## Current Improvements (Working on):
 1/2020:
-- Creating a newsletter
-- Need a script to double check each of the games data is accurate as stat corrections can happen
+- Need a script to account for stat corrects after I have already pulled the data into the database

 ## Suggestions:
 - Feel free to tweet at the account with any suggestions!